rtgarden/minecraftacademy/farming/farms.md

 not really farmable however quite useful on the farm as a water bridge.

-Nettherrack
+Nether Wort
 ============

+grows exclusivey on soul sand

-needs soul sand, found in the nether
+found in the nether in fortresses growing near stairs

+can be grown anywhere on sould sand

+affected by fortune on harvesting tools

+nether wort seeds forms the base for many brewing potions the "akward potion"

+harvesting nether wort yields nether wort seeds

+nether wort seed can be used to breed chickens

 Other Types of non botanical Farming: